smrealms/wiki-data/game-guide/trading.md

 The current hall of fame is an absolute goldmine for espionage.
 Covering it fully would require a separate guide.
 For the scope of this section just be aware of it and take a look to get an idea of what is there.

 Trading often means dealing with forces.
-Scouts send a message to their own when a ship passes through.
+Scouts send a message to their owner when a ship passes through.
 Combat drones provide armor and deal damage.
-Mine deal damage and interrupt you with a combat screen when you enter a sector.
+Mines deal damage and interrupt you with a combat screen when you enter a sector.

 Scouts can be the greatest ship saving tool for a trader.
 Place them at the entrance to the galaxy where you're trading.
 Place them in key places along your route.
 You will get a message when someone is coming for you.
 That's your air raid warning telling you to take cover.